 Gentlemen Prefer Blondes was in my regular rotation along with Ziegfeld Girl, all the Marx Brothers movies, Shall We Dance and a several more "regulars".
 But Gentlemen Prefer Blondes was the one I watched the most.

-There are several reasons I think, looking back, why that movie was my favorite.
-First of all, it had everything I loved.
-It had travel and adventure and comedy.
-Second of all, my oldest sister Shannon introduced me to the film (and many others).
-She was the first real movie geek I ever knew, and still, she was the most serious and dedicated film lover I've probably ever known, forgoing long nights and weekends out in her teen years and early adulthood to stay at home and watch movie after movie that we rented from the library for free.
+With the benefit of hindsight, I think I understand why that movie was my favorite.
+It had everything I loved.
+There was travel, adventure, and comedy.
+Second of all, my oldest sister Shannon introduced me to the movie.
+She was the first real movie geek in my life, and still, she was the most serious and dedicated film lover I've ever known.
+She skipped long nights and weekends out in her teen years and early adulthood to stay home and watch movie after movie.
+We rented them from the library for free.
 Classic after classic.
 She had an endless hunger for film.
 An endless appreciation.

 But then, in Gentlemen Prefer Blondes, there was Jane.
 After an entire childhood packed with Monroe, when my sister introduced me to Russell, I was thrilled.
 I was captivated.
-I was hooked, literally, on that movie.
-I loved it like a friend, ridiculous as it is to say, and watching it became a part of my life routine.
+Hooked, literally, on that movie.
+I loved it like a friend, ridiculous as it is to say and watching it became a part of my routine.

 More than anything else though, Russell was talented.
 She could sing.
 She could dance.
 She could be funny or dramatic.
 She literally had it all.

-Jane Russell was someone I could want to be like, all the way, without any caveats.
-She was a strange kind of amalgamation of what we now know as action heroine strength combined with all the class and romance and femininity of the golden age of Hollywood.
+Jane Russell was someone I wanted to be like.
+She had a strange amalgamation of what we now know as action heroine strength combined with all the class, romance, and femininity of the golden age of Hollywood.

 And really, it's that Russell was like my sister.
-A spitfire, all woman and not ashamed of it, but also not one to ever play herself up as weak for anyone else's expectations.
+A spitfire.
 When you're a kid, you wander around like a little sponge, soaking up everything you see and hear.
 I think soaking up all of that old-movie sassy dame sensibility combined with my sister's willingness to be her own individual changed the wiring in my growing brain somehow.
 The more films I watched, the more possibilities I knew there were in life, the more I could handle growing up weird.

 It's so odd.
 The Earth stops spinning briefly because a movie star slipped away somewhere on the other side of the country...just a second or two.
 Just a day.
-Just a fleeting reminder of the last time the Earth stopped.
+Just a brief reminder of the last time the Earth stopped.
 How silly.
-What an unpredictable thing my brain is...who knew that a love affair with film would bring up these brief stings.
+What an unpredictable thing a brain is...that a love affair with classic film could bring up these brief stings.

 There's an upside to this down day though.
 There's someone I can call to talk about this moment in time, if I need to.
 My best friend Lindsay.
-Lindsay, who I met in junior high.
-A movie geek just like me.
+Lindsay, who I met in junior high, is a movie geek just like me.
 A partial insomniac, just like me.
-Someone who not only watched Jane Russell movies with me, but someone who stayed up on those late nights to try to learn Russell's dance moves and learn how to sing her songs.
+Someone who not only watched Jane Russell movies with me, but someone who stayed up on those late nights to try to learn Russell's dance moves and sing her songs.
 So I did find someone who understood my old movie geek speak after all.

 "Though you'll be gone for a while, I know that I'll be smilin'..."